cshade/tasker-server/README.md

-# Task API
+# Tasker Server

-The business logic (microservices) of a simple task management tool, allowing an end user to create, manage and delete tasks using a web interface.
+Tasker is a product management suite under construction for [Cagibi](https://cagibilit.com/).
+This server component is the microservices JSON-based RESTful API business layer, providing an API for a client UI to create, manage and delete tasks and reminders.

-> Together with its separate Tasker UI project, this is a demo of a containerized Node.js, Vue.js, MongoDB, RESTful API microservices application.
+> Together with its separate UI component, this is a demo of a containerized Node.js, Vue.js, MongoDB, RESTful API microservices application.

 ## Build and Run